~This post is in collaboration with PinkBlush, but all opinions are my own.~

 Dear Husband (from your Stay-at-Home-Wife),

 I write this as you drive ten hours and work thirteen today.
-I appreciate you and hope you understand the extent of that statement.
+Know that I appreciate you and hope you understand the extent of that statement.

 I know we made this decision together when we chose for me to stay at home.
 There was never an argument, only understanding and support from day one.
 I think it was something we both wanted equally.
 I have always been thankful for the fact that we are on the same page more often than not.